mohammedessamtga/Neural-Network-From-Scratch-/README.md

 # Neural-Network-From-Scratch-
-Simple Neural Network from scratch using numpy package
+Simple Neural Network from scratch using numpy .